 The JPJ Road Test is conducted at the Road Transport Department offices in either Seberang Jaya or Batu Uban.
 Expect to be there the whole day, or about five hours.
 On the day of your driving test, be sure to arrive early.
 Your driving instructor may be on hand to help getting things in order for you.
 Be vigilant to note when your name is called.
 By all means, be polite to the tester.

 The Road Test has two parts.
 The first part is done off road, and is the one that many people fail.
 It tests the following skills:

-- Stop and go on slope
+Stop and go on slope

 The second part is the on-road (Ujian Memandu Jalan Raya) test.
 Here's a bit of advice: follow the driving school's instruction.
 How you drive on the road during the driving test is a well choreographed step-by-step process that you must demonstrate in order to pass.
 In other words, knowing how to drive a car is not enough to get you a pass.
 Naturally most people are pretty nervous when the tester sits next to you in the car, but you must remember to show him every step, including those prior to starting the engine and stepping on the accelerator.

 Assuming you pass your road test, you are given the Probationary Driving Licence.
 You are now allowed to drive on the road, as long as you affix the "P" probationary licence plate (white letter on red background) to the car you are driving.
 There is a demerit point system in the country.
 If you commit traffic offenses totaling 10 demerit points and above in a year, your licence will be revoked.

 After two years with the "P" licence, you may upgrade to the regular driving licence, or "Competent Driving Licence".
 This regular licence allows you up to 15 demirit points before it is suspended or revoked.
 This licence has to be renewed at regular intervals: you can opt to renew it for one, two, three or five years.
 The renewal can be done at most of the post offices in the country.